alexmatze/lofar-vlbi/README.md

 Welcome to the LOFAR long baseline pipeline!

+Test

 This pipeline is designed to be fully compatible with prefactor V3.0.
 It uses and produces solutions in h5parm format.

 Before running this pipeline, you should have already prefactor on your calibrator and target.
 The prefactor repository, along with the relevant parsets, can be found here: https://github.com/lofar-astron/prefactor .
 Please be advised that you should only use 3C 147 or 3C 48 as your standard flux calibrators.
 If this is not the case, you can copy bandpass solutions from a reference 3C 48 observation (but this is still experimental, and not yet built into this pipeline).

 **Software requirements**
 * Prefactor: https://www.astron.nl/citt/prefactor/